aleksnavratil/polish-for-normal-people/polish_textbook.md

 * `Posiłek`, a word in the nominative singular masculine, meaning `meal`.
 * `Kawałek`, a word in the genetive plural feminine, meaning `pieces` or `of pieces`.
 As in, "He dropped the wine glass and it broke into hundreds of pieces."

 So you can't just look at the `łek` ending on a word and immediately conclude that "this is nominative singular masculine;" instead, you'll typically have to parse the context of the sentence in greater detail.
 Like anything else, you get better at this over time, but it's more complicated than in many languages.
-Of course, this suffix-collision phenomenon is of course not specific just to the combination of (nominative singular masculine) + (genetive plural feminine).
+Of course, this suffix-collision phenomenon is not specific just to the combination of (nominative singular masculine) + (genetive plural feminine).
 It occurs in lots of other situations too.
 Here's another example, this time with adjectives' suffixes colliding instead of nouns':

 * `W kulturze amerykańskiej`, a phrase in the locative feminine singular, meaning `in American culture`.
 * `Nie lubię kultury amerykańskiej`, a phrase in the genetive feminine singular, meaning `I don't like American culture.`